Roukie686868/IRtransmitter/README.md

 ![Tasmota Console Screen](https://github.com/Roukie686868/IRtransmitter/blob/main/Photos/IR-14.JPG)

+In a later section you can see an example how to interact and use the MQTT information.

 ## Start from scratch.
 Load Tasmota first then do the setup

-When you want to load Tasmota yourself then visit the following website for a Web installer. https://tasmota.github.io/install/
+When you want to load Tasmota yourself then visit the following website for the Tasmota Web installer. https://tasmota.github.io/install/
 On the screen in the selection bar pick Tasmota-IR and click connect.
 A little popup will shows the available ports.
 Connect your ESP8266 now and see which port shows up new.
 Select this port and click Connect.
 (If you had it already connected.
-Disconnent the ESP8266 and connect it again)
+Disconnent the ESP8266 and connect it again to see the correct port for your device)

 ![Tasmota Web Installer](https://github.com/Roukie686868/IRtransmitter/blob/main/Photos/IR-15.JPG) ![Tasmota connection Screen](https://github.com/Roukie686868/IRtransmitter/blob/main/Photos/IR-16.JPG)

-Select the Install Tasmota IR option.
-Set the tick mark that you want to erase the device to make sure it is completely clean before the new install.
+Select the **Install Tasmota IR** option.
+In the next screen set the tick mark indicating that you want to erase the device to make sure it is completely clean before the new install.
 Confirm this in the next popup by clicking Install

 ![Tasmota Web install selection](https://github.com/Roukie686868/IRtransmitter/blob/main/Photos/IR-17.JPG) ![Tasmota Erase Devie](https://github.com/Roukie686868/IRtransmitter/blob/main/Photos/IR-18.JPG) ![Tasmota confirm installation](https://github.com/Roukie686868/IRtransmitter/blob/main/Photos/IR-19.JPG)

-The installation takes about 1 minute
+The installation takes about 1 minute.
+Click **Next** once done.

 ![Tasmota Installing](https://github.com/Roukie686868/IRtransmitter/blob/main/Photos/IR-20.JPG) ![Tasmota Installation Complete](https://github.com/Roukie686868/IRtransmitter/blob/main/Photos/IR-21.JPG)